Comparison

 | Transaction fees | Stripe only | Up to 3% on lower plans |

-Total costs land close.
-The difference is what you have at the end of year five: with Squarespace, a subscription to keep renewing; with me, a website you own outright and a unique design no competitor shares.
+Over five years, the totals are closer than the headline price suggests.
+The real difference is what you have at the end: with Squarespace, a subscription to keep renewing; with bespoke, a website you own outright and a design no competitor shares.

 For something more ambitious.

 Custom booking, membership, e-commerce that doesn't fit a template, client areas, integrations.
-This is where Squarespace runs out of road and my hourly rate comes in.
+This is where Squarespace runs out of road and bespoke really earns its keep.

 | Aspect | Bespoke (Laravel) | Squarespace |